-Because consumers don’t change their bank accounts very often, you won’t be chasing down updated payment information.
-Unlike credit cards which regularly expire or have the number changed after a suspected fraud attempt, the bank account and routing number will likely remain the same for years.
+Unlike credit cards which regularly expire or have the number changed after a suspected fraud attempt, your customers’ bank account and routing number will likely remain the same for years.
 This means you won’t have to chase down updated payment information.
-You’ll save time on manual operations tasks by letting customers set up ACH and forget about manual bill pay a thing of the past!
+You’ll save time on manual operations tasks by letting customers set up ACH on their own.
+Make manual bill pay a thing of the past!

 Is ACH Processing Worth It?

-For instance, let’s take a marketing agency has 10 clients that are billed $2,000 each per month through an online invoice.
-With most processors, there would be a 2.9% + .30¢ fee to process these transactions.
-At this rate, it would cost your business $583 a month to process this through credit cards.
+For example, say a marketing agency has 10 clients that are billed $2,000 each per month.
+With most credit card processors, there would be a 2.9% + .30¢ fee to process each transaction.
+At this rate, it would cost your business $583 a month to process these invoices through traditional credit card processing.

-In contrast, with Fattmerchant’s ACH processing, you would only be paying $51.50 to process the same 10 payments.
-That’s a savings of over $530 a month – adding up to over $6,300 a year.
-We know for small- and medium-sized businesses, every penny counts – and that’s a lot of pennies.
+With Fattmerchant’s ACH Payment Processing, you would only pay $51.50 to process the same 10 payments.
+That’s a savings of over $530 a month and over $6,300 a year.
+We know for small and medium-sized businesses, every penny counts – and that’s a lot of pennies.

 How Do I Get ACH Payment Processing?

-You’ll need to work with a processor to use ACH payments at your business.
-Payment processors facilitate the actual payment and deposit the money into your account.
+You can access ACH Payment Processing and all of its benefits through a payment processor.
+Payment processors facilitate the actual payment and deposit the money directly into your account.
 Using ACH Payment Processing, instead of traditional credit card processing, lowers your overall processing costs.

-If you use a subscription-based processor like Fattmerchant, for each charge you pay a one-time transaction fee no matter how big the transaction is.
-Whether it’s a one-time payment or recurring billing, Fattmerchant can handle all of your payment processing needs.
+Fattmerchant is a subscription-based ACH Payment Processor.
+With a subscription-based payment processor, you’ll pay a one-time transaction fee no matter how big the transaction is.
+Whether your customers need one-time payment or recurring billing, Fattmerchant can handle all of your payment processing needs.
 You can easily set up ACH through a virtual terminal and accurately track your payments.

-For Fattmerchant customers, just email or call your account manager and ask to turn on ACH processing.
-You can also do this by logging into the Omni dashboard and clicking to the Apps section.
-Find and click into the ACH app and click the Contact button to reach out to our support team.
+Fattmerchant customers can email or call their account manager and request to turn on ACH Payment Processing.
+Customers can also do this by logging into the Omni dashboard and clicking on the Apps section.
+Find and click the ACH app and click the Contact button to reach our support team.